Purchasing a house for the first time can be confusing. Let me help you. E-mail me at EdKarazin@remax.net to get some free information.

 Mortgage Escrow Account

-This is a simple outline of the escrow process.
-Your specific plan could vary depending on your bank and your escrow holder.
+This is a quick run-down of the escrow process.
+Your individual plan could be different based on your lender and your escrow company.

 Looking to Buy?